tomassilva03/PFL-TP2/README.md

 ## Conclusions

 ### Limitations
-One of the main limitations of the current implementation is the lack of strategic depth during the setup phase.
-In this phase, players place their pieces on the board, but there isn't much room for strategic decision-making.
-As a result, the AI uses only the random move selection algorithm during the setup phase, regardless of the chosen difficulty level.
-This simplifies the setup phase but may not provide the most engaging experience for players looking for a more challenging AI opponent from the start.
+One of the main limitations of the current implementation is the lack of strategic depth for the minimax algorithm during the setup phase.
+While the greedy algorithm has been implemented to add strategic decision-making during this phase, the minimax AI still relies on random move selection, regardless of the chosen difficulty level.
+This reduces the effectiveness of the AI's strategy at the start of the game.

-Another limitation is the inability to perform input validation for some inputs.
-While we have implemented validation for player moves during the game, other inputs such as game type, board size, and difficulty level are not fully validated, which may lead to unexpected behavior or errors.
+Another limitation is the inability to perform comprehensive input validation for some inputs.
+While player moves during the game are validated, inputs such as game type, board size, and difficulty level are not fully validated, which may lead to unexpected behavior or errors.

 ### Possible Improvements
 1. **Enhanced AI for Setup Phase:**